-Figure 2: Sample images with the network outputs superimposed in green.
+Figure 4: Sample images with the network outputs superimposed in green.
 Green boxes show regions where our method correctly marked folds which were missed by FoldIt.
 Red boxes show regions where FoldIt incorrectly marked folds that our method correctly marked as not-folds.
 The purple oval in the second row of the second column marks a region where our method gave an inconsistent result.
+The fourth row shows the ground-truth label scribbles.